bheki-maenetja/lboro-library/README.md

 The project was developed over the course of 4 weeks.
 This project was originally a coursework assignment for the Introduction to Programming module in [Loughborough University](https://www.lboro.ac.uk/)'s undergraduate Computer Science [course](https://www.lboro.ac.uk/study/undergraduate/courses/a-z/computer-science-bsc/).
 It was the final project for the module, counting for 80% of the module's marks.
 The project acheived a final grade of 98%.

 ### Design Pattern
-- The applications uses a standard Model-View-Controller design pattern with the model and view code residing in `database.py` and `menu.py` respectively.
+- The application uses a standard Model-View-Controller design pattern with the model and view code residing in `database.py` and `menu.py` respectively.
 The controller code sits in several files in the folder titled `operations`.

 ```
 # Code for the major GUI components and home page